edjubuh/libconsole/README.md

 prosv5 conduct apply libconsole
 ```

 Note: An unreleased version of PROS kernel is required.
-Use a template from at least purduesigbots/pros@065b9d4
+Use a template from at least purduesigbots/pros@065b9d4 (this commit has been on develop branch)

 ## Example
 ```c++